l3lackcurtains/large-scale-data-structures/homework5/readme.txt

 ################################################################################
 # Main Modules
 ################################################################################
-1) smithWaterman.h: It is a header file for the smithWaterman.cpp file.
+1) prefixTrie.h: It is a header file for the prefixTrie.cpp file.
-2) smithWaterman.cpp: It includes the main smith waterman algorithm function and its helper functions.
+2) prefixTrie.cpp: It includes the main prefix trie methods and its helper functions.
-3) blast.h: It is a header file for the blast.cpp file.
-4) blast.cpp: It includes the methods "BLAST" class and the methods to implement blast according to assignment.
-5) homework.cpp: The main file that runs the solutions for problems 1 and 2.
+3) homework.cpp: The main file that runs the solutions for problems 1a and 1b.

 ################################################################################
 # Others modules used
 ################################################################################
-ctime: It is used for the calculation of CPU time. string.h: It is used to get string length and the string reversal to the array of characters data structure.
+string.h: It is used to get string length and the string reversal to the array of characters data structure.

 ################################################################################